Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/spectralmatrixsize.md

 #  spectralMatrixSize

-returns the size of any spectral matrix, Ap, Am, A0
+returns the size of any spectral matrix, e.g., Ap, Am, A0

 ---